LittlePork1/Mission_CarDealer/README.md

 ├── fxmanifest.lua  # Resource configuration for FiveM
 └── README.md       # Documentation

 ## Thank you for checking out and using LittlePork1's first script!
 This project was created with a lot of passion to enhance the gameplay experience for the FiveM community.
 Your support and feedback are much appreciated!
+I do not guarantee an answer !

+## 💬 Contributions & Feedback

+## Feel free to contribute to the project by creating pull requests or opening issues.
+Your feedback is greatly appreciated!